Associate in Science Degree

 CH141 General Chemistry 1Credits: 4.0

 This course introduces to the field of chemistry for science and engineering students.
 Topics include dimensional analysis, stoichiometry, periodicity, atomic structure and bonding, the states of matter, solutions, and acid and base concepts.
 The laboratory exercises exemplify chemical principles and develop individual problem-solving abilities.
 The laboratory experience includes preparation of the laboratory report and notebook.
-Prerequisites: High School Chemistry; and an appropriate Mathematics Placement test result, or MA121 Fundamentals of College Mathematics 1, or MA139 College Algebra or a corequisite of MA125 College Algebra and Trigonometry.
+Prerequisites: High School Chemistry; and appropriate high school GPA or placement test score, or MA121 Fundamentals of College Mathematics 1, or MA139 College Algebra, or a corequisite of MA125 College Algebra and Trigonometry.

 PH151 General Physics 1Credits: 4.0

 This non-calculus Physics course for technology, business administration, computer science, and liberal arts and sciences students covers topics in mechanics, wave motion, and heat.
-Prerequisite: An appropriate Mathematics Placement test result, or MA121 Fundamentals of College Mathematics 1, or MA125 College Algebra & Trigonometry.
+Prerequisite: Appropriate high school GPA or placement test score or MA121 Fundamentals of College Mathematics 1, or MA125 College Algebra and Trigonometry.

 MA151 Calculus 1Credits: 4.0

 This is the first in a sequence of three courses in calculus.
-Topics include limits and continuity, differentiation of algebraic and trigonometric functions, and indefinite and definite integration.
+Topics include limits and continuity, differentiation of algebraic, trigonometric, exponential, and logarithmic functions, and indefinite and definite integration.
 Applications are included.
-Prerequisite: An appropriate placement test result or MA150 Precalculus.
+Prerequisite: An appropriate placement test score or MA150 Precalculus.

 Social Science Elective (a)Credits: 3.0